sriram-kakarala/RealDirect/README.md

 *Try the ChainCode Way*

-Generate New Crypto Assets
+Use this if you want to see the Demo based of Chaincode and Express.
+Step 0 is mandatory

 Step 1.
+Generate New Crypto Assets.
 Run generate_crypto_assets.sh - If you want to generate new Genesis Blocks.

     -- This needs to be run once, or if you are cloning this repo, you can start with setup.sh -- Once you run, update the Private Key in docket-compose.yaml